-I would generally recommend casein if you don't have any lactose intolerance, and for vegans, a blend of pea and rice protein is a good option.
+I would generally recommend casein if you don't have any lactose intolerance, and for vegans, a blend of rice and pea protein is a good option.

-Beyond being a vital macronutrient that your body cannot do without, there are 3 main health benefits that runners get from taking protein powder as part of their diet and training plan.
+Beyond being a vital macronutrient that your body cannot do without, runners get three main health benefits from taking the best protein powders as part of their diet and training plan.

 1. Assists in Muscle Recovery